jjmontalban/capitalsGame/README.md

 You Can check the game <a href="https://jjmontalban.github.io/capitalsGame/">HERE</a>

-A responsive HTML Game that works on desktop and mobile browsers:
+A responsive Javascript Game that works on desktop and mobile browsers:

      • Use the given JSON to provide a list of cities (embed the JSON structure in your HTML)